 Data Centre Security: How Safe is Your Data?

-But how safe is your most valuable information, when it’s stored offsite in a data centre instead?
+How safe is your data when it’s stored offsite in a data centre?

 - Backup generators and Uninterruptible Power Supply (UPS) keep everything in motion